bbc/psammead/packages/components/psammead-promo-separator/README.md

 ### Accessibility notes

-Although this component has the appearance of a horizontal rule, it does not use an `<hr>` tag, and therefore does not have the associated semantic meaning.
+Although this component has the appearance of a horizontal rule, it does not use a `<hr>` tag, and therefore does not have the associated semantic meaning.

 <!-- ## Roadmap -->